 Currently, Bennett College offers several degree programs categorized into two divisions: arts and sciences and professional studies.
 Majors include biology, chemistry, psychology, and interdisciplinary studies.

 Faith development is also a priority at Bennett, so you’ll find religious services designed to cultivate your spirituality alongside academic and social skills.

 Johnson C. Smith University

-This university is one of the oldest HBCUs in the state and was initially intended only for male students.
+Founded in 1867, this university is one of the oldest HBCUs in the state and was initially intended only for male students.